asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 Today we've explored `deno-puppeteer`, a package that makes it possible to write *puppeteer* scripts on Deno.

-Scripting is one of many use cases for Deno, one of the reasons Deno was created, but definitely not the only one.
+Scripting is one of many use cases for Deno, and one of the reasons Deno was created, but definitely not the only one.
 In this blogpost series' we'll explore different parts of Deno, from rust interoperability to static site generation.

 We truly believe that, by building on the shoulders of giants (TypeScript, Node.js and Rust) and adding a few things to the mixture, Deno has all it takes to stand out.